-Applications for the Barbara Thronson Scholarships are closed; check back in early Spring 2021.
+Applications for the 2021 Barbara Thronson Scholarships are made through our web-based application portal.
 Please see the Application Guidelines page for more information.

 Barbara Thronson’s bequest to the Park County Community Foundation will provide four scholarships for students graduating from Park County high schools based on enrollment.
 The scholarship – $500 per successful semester completed – will be provided to each of four students continuing their post-secondary education at two- and/or four-year institutions.
 A recipient successfully completing a four-year degree program would receive $4,000 (eight semesters) in scholarship proceeds; a recipient successfully completing a two-year degree program (four semesters) would receive $2,000 in scholarship proceeds.

 - Two scholarships will be awarded to Park High School graduates

 - One scholarship will be awarded to a Gardiner High School graduate